dungla2011/ftp-sync-python/README.md

 # ftp-sync-python

+** A way to safe your data, avoid lost data by Virus, Randsomeware **

 Very simple FTP client, sync folder to FTP server, use python, opensource

 I find many soft to sync file to FTP Server, but all seem not free.
 So I make one to my need.